 Bhutan charges a mandatory fee per day which includes accommodation (3 - 4 star hotels or camping on treks), food, transportation, guiding and entrance fees

-$ 250 per person per night for groups of 3 or more persons
+$ 250 USD per person per night for groups of 3 or more persons

 Airfare from major North American cities available on request